Infographic: What Is Career & Technical Education?

 Now, let’s delve into the 16 career clusters CTE offers to students.

-The 16 Tracks of Career & Technical Education
+The 16 Clusters of Career & Technical Education

 The 16 career clusters of CTE are distinct, specialized areas of expertise in high-demand occupations.

-Altogether, this means CTE’s career tracks teach students life skills and career skills at the same time, jump-starting their lives and turning them into productive members of their communities.
+Altogether, this means CTE’s career clusters teach students life skills and career skills at the same time, jump-starting their lives and turning them into productive members of their communities.

 To get a better idea of CTE’s 16 career tracks, let’s take a look at each one individually.